going gray: when to stop coloring your hair

 My second reason is that I really want to know what I look like with white/gray hair and a young face.
 It’s complete curiosity.
 There is a lot of fear around it too – especially because of what I do for a living!
 But after sitting down with a friend and having a long discussion about it, I realized I’m ready.
 He even said “You know, there is something elegant and confident about a woman with gray hair who has a youthful demeanor.
 Gray hair doesn’t make you old, how you feel about yourself does.”

 So, with that I am completely excited about going gray.
 How many of you are with me?
 How many of you (regardless of age!) are ready to embrace your gray?
 I’ll post once a month on my progress (with pictures!) along with giving you pointers on how to do it gracefully.
-Check out the posts on going gray here.
+Check out the Cheap Generic Medications here.